 Ventilation – a lack of ventilation can cause humidity to accumulate and not leave the room.
-You can improve on your ventilation by covering cracks in windows and doors or filling them with sealant.
-These cracks will bring in unwanted moisture from outside.
+You can improve your ventilation by covering cracks in windows and doors or filling them with sealant.
+These cracks will bring in unwanted moisture from the outside.

 Leaky Pipes, and Roofs – Fixing any leaks in your home will help reduce any moisture from entering the environment.
 Leaky pipes can cause mould to grow, which can lead to respiratory issues as well as trigger asthma and allergies.